-Brixx & Barley Salmonella Outbreak and Litigation
+Brixx & Barley Salmonella Outbreak Lawsuit

 On August 13, a lawsuit was filed by Marler Clark, the Food Safety Law Firm and Heisman, Nunes and Hull against Brix on the Beach, LLC, d/b/a Brixx & Barley in Nassau County Supreme Court on behalf of Lauren Cooper, a bride who became violently ill during her wedding after eating at Brixx & Barley days earlier.
-Marler Clark represents 16 people in this outbreak.

 A dozen cases of culture confirmed Salmonella had been determined among people who ate food and drank beverages at Brixx & Barley, potential exposures dated back to early July.